-In reporting this research our objectives were to make it simple and actionable, along with being empirical.
+simple and actionable, along with being empirical.
 We created a metaphor for leadership that many have found helpful.
-Think of a traditional tent, with a center pole and four corner poles holding up an expanse of canvas.
+Think of a traditional tent with a center pole and four corner poles holding up an expanse of canvas.
 The amount of space inside the tent is symbolic of the effectiveness of a leader.
-As mentioned above, our empirical research showed 16 differentiating competencies clustered into 5 areas.
-The picture looks like this:
+As mentioned above, our empirical research showed 19 differentiating competencies clustered into five areas.

-The center pole represents the cluster of leadership traits having to do with character: honesty and integrity.
+The center pole represents the leadership traits having to do with character: honesty and integrity.
 We believe this is at the core of all effective leadership.
 Events in the past years have provided dramatic evidence of the terrible price organizations pay when leaders lack these attributes.

 Great organizations have been obliterated by the behavior of a few key people.
 Industries have had their reputations seriously tarnished by leaders lacking character.